 Tenants can file a complaint with the City regarding a rental unit and/or property.
-A complaint should first be filed with your property owner or manager, who will have 7 days following notification to address the complaint.
+Unless there are significant health, safety, or general welfare issues, a complaint should first be filed with your property owner or manager, who will have 7 days following notification to address the complaint.
 If left unaddressed, tenants may file a complaint with the city.
-To file a complaint with the City, please contact the Code Enforcement Officer.

-Complaint-based inspections are inspections that occur on a rental unit and/or property when a property owner and/or agent has not addressed a formally filed complaint within 7 days of notification of the complaint.
+Complaint-based inspections are inspections that occur on a rental unit and/or property when there are significant health, safety, or general welfare issues or where a property owner and/or agent has not addressed a formally filed complaint within 7 days of notification of the complaint.
 Complaint-based inspections are scheduled with the tenant and the owner/manager.
 Inspection fees for complaints are charged to the owner if violations are found.
 If no violations are found, the fee is charged to the tenant.

 No Retaliation Clause